simonvanderveldt/mqtt-intro/mqtt-intro.md

 ![MQTT](img/mqtt-logo.png)

-# Why I like MQTT
+# MQTT is awesome!
-a quick MQTT intro
+MQTT from a practical perspective

 !SLIDE